Internet disruption reported in southeast Iran amid unrest

 The Iranian government previously has cut off internet access and cellphone service in tense times.
 In the fall of 2019, for instance, Iran imposed a near nationwide internet blackout as anti-government protests sparked by an increase in fuel prices roiled the capital of Tehran and other cities.
 Hundreds were reportedly killed in the crackdown nationwide.

-NetBlocks, which monitors worldwide internet access, called the reports of disruption “credible,” but couldn’t provide verification.

-Given that authorities targeted the mobile network and not the landline, the disruption likely wouldn’t appear on regular network data, said Mahsa Alimardani, researcher at Article 19, an international organization that fights censorship.
+Given that authorities targeted the mobile network and not the landline in Sistan and Baluchestan, the disruption likely wouldn’t appear on regular network data, said Mahsa Alimardani, researcher at Article 19, an international organization that fights censorship.
 The area already suffered from unreliable internet connections.

 “This targeted shutdown was very intentional because they knew the realities of this province,” where people are poor and use cheap phones as opposed to computers, Alimardani said.